simonnickel/snap-navigation/README.md

 # SnapNavigation

+Decouple your SwiftUI app navigation structure from it's presentation.

 The package provides `SnapNavigationItem` to define the structure of an app and `SnapNavigationView` presents it in different navigation approaches.

 [![Documentation][documentation badge]][documentation]